Private teachers/tutors teach a specific skill or subject to individuals or small groups of children or adults.

 - skill in evaluating students' progress.

-- often work part-time hours in the afternoons, evenings and weekends as most of their students are at school or work during the day
+- often work part-time in the afternoons, evenings and weekends

 - work in a variety of places, including schools, commercial premises, community centres and their own or students' homes

-- may travel locally, to teach individual or small group lessons privately in a number of schools or premises.
+- may travel locally, to teach individual or small group lessons.

 What's the job really like?